Bruno Lawrence

-David Charles Lawrence (12 February 1941 – 10 June 1995) known as Bruno Lawrence was an English-born musician and actor, who was active in the industry in New Zealand and Australia.
+David Charles Lawrence (12 February 1941 – 10 June 1995), known professionally as Bruno Lawrence, was an English-born New Zealand musician and actor who was active in the industry in New Zealand and Australia.

-Initially notable as a musician and founder of 1970s ensemble Blerta, he went on to well-regarded roles in several major films.
-His television work included starring in 1990s era Australian satirical series Frontline.
+Initially notable as a musician and founder of the 1970s ensemble Blerta, he went on to well-regarded roles in several major films.
+His television work included starring in the 1990s era Australian satirical series Frontline.

 Early life

-Born in Worthing, West Sussex, England in February 1941 he moved with his family to New Zealand in 1946.
+Born in Worthing, West Sussex, England in February 1941, he moved with his family to New Zealand in 1946.
 The family settled in New Plymouth before relocating to Wellington in 1948.

 Music career

 Lawrence spent most of his life in New Zealand, but also worked extensively in Australia.
 He was a jazz and rock drummer in many bands, including two years with Max Merritt & The Meteors in Sydney, Quincy Conserve, Blerta, and The Crocodiles.
 His last recording was with Bernie McGann, Larry Gales and Jonathan Crayford on "Jazz at the St. James" in 1989.
 A remarkable show, it was repeated in 1990, this time with Vince Jones on vocals, Dave Addis on saxophone, Jonathan Crayford on piano, Rolf Stube on bass and added the New Zealand String Quartet.

 In the early 1970s, Lawrence founded Blerta ("Bruno Lawrence's Electric Revelation and Travelling Apparition").
-The multi and theatrical co-operative toured New Zealand and in parts of Australia.
+The multi and theatrical co-operative toured New Zealand and parts of Australia.
 Blerta saw him performing alongside many people he would work with later as an actor, including director Geoff Murphy, and actors Martyn Sanderson and Ian Watkin.